eModbus/emodbus.github.io/_docs/modbusserver/rtuapi.md

 2. Now call your ``Serial``'s ``begin()``.
 3. **This is most important of all!**<br/>
 Set the FIFO full threshold to just 1 byte.
 This allows eModbus to take care of the timing.
-If you omit this step, you may encounter timeots, broken messages etc.<br/>
+If you omit this step, you may encounter timeouts, broken messages etc.<br/>
 The threshold is set with<br/>
 ``Serial1.setRxFIFOFull(1);``

 {: .ml-8 }
 Note